Microsoft SPLA Explained: Everything You Need to Know

-We'll start by discussing what Microsoft SPLA is and how it works.
-Then, we'll look at the benefits for both providers and end-users.
+We'll start by discussing Microsoft SPLA and how it works.
+Then, we'll look at its benefits for both providers and end-users.
 We'll review the licensing options and models.
 Finally, we'll answer some common SPLA licensing questions.

 This article is a guide for both service providers and their customers.
-It was updated to reflect the changes introduced in October 2022.
+It is constantly updated to reflect the latest changes.

 So, what is Microsoft SPLA?